 Plan Description.
 The Firefighters' Pension Plan is a single-employer defined benefit pension plan that covers all sworn Firefighters' personnel.
 The Firefighters' Pension Plan provides retirement, disability, and death benefits, as well as automatic annual cost of living adjustments, to plan members and their beneficiaries.
-The Plainfield Firefighters' Pension Plan Fund issues a separate report that includes financial statements, note disclosures, and required supplementary information.
-The report may be obtained by contacting the Plainfield Fire Protection District.
+The Plainfield Firefighters' Pension Plan Fund does not issue a separate report that includes financial statements, note disclosures, and required supplementary information.
 Plan members are required to contribute 9.455% of their annual covered payroll.
 The District is required to contribute at an actuarially determined rate.
 Although this is a single-employer pension plan, the defined benefits and contribution requirements of the plan members and the District are governed by Illinois State Statutes and may only be amended by Illinois legislature.
 Administrative costs are financed through investments earnings.
-The plan's latest actuarial valuation is December 31, 2020.
+The plan's latest actuarial valuation is December 31, 2021.